The Maxwell Project is an underground coal mining development located east of Denman and south of Muswellbrook.

 |23/08/2018||Gateway Application (Maxwell)||link|

-- More jobs for the region.
-Malabar estimates that a project will generate about 350 new direct, long term jobs for the region along with many more indirect jobs.
+- 350 new direct, long term jobs for the region along with many more indirect jobs

 - Better rehabilitation outcomes.
-Malabar will deliver a more visually appealing final outcome by placing reject stone and rock from underground operations in the voids at the Drayton Mine.
+Malabar will deliver a far more visually appealing final outcome by placing reject stone and rock from underground operations in the legacy voids at the former Drayton Mine.

-- Certainty that there can never be an open-cut mine within EL 5460.
+- Certainty that there will never be an open-cut coal mine within EL 5460

 Update on the Maxwell Project

-Malabar formally took control of the Drayton Mine and EL 5460, now known as the Maxwell Project, on 26 February 2018.
+Malabar formally took control of the Maxwell Infrastructure and EL 5460 on 26 February 2018.

 The image below explains where we are up to in the process, and how you can provide feedback as we progress.